xingchengxu/starter-hugo-research-group/content/home/welcome.md

 <br>

-This is a template website from Wowchemy.
-For Information about *Xingheng Xu*, please visit the homepage: [https://xingchengxu.github.io](https://xingchengxu.github.io)
+*Xingcheng Xu* is a Researcher at Shanghai AI Laboratory & Pujiang Lab.
+He got his Ph.D. at the School of Mathematical Sciences at Peking University, and was a joint Ph.D. student at the Mathematical Institute, University of Oxford.
+His research interests focus on the intersection of mathematics, probability theory, machine learning and economics. *This site is under construction.* For more Information about *Xingheng Xu*, please visit his homepage: [https://xingchengxu.github.io](https://xingchengxu.github.io)